Esri/resource-proxy/PHP/README.md

 Files created by the proxy:
 * proxy.sqlite: This file is created dynamically after proxy.php runs.
 This file supports rate metering.
 * proxy_log.log: This file is created when the proxy.php runs (and logging is enabled).
+Note: If you do not have write permissions to this directory this file will not be created for you.
+To check for write permissions run the proxy-verification.php.

 ##Requirements